Hands presenting gift

 • Raising a certain amount of money

-• Spreading awareness of your mission
+• Spreading awareness about your mission

 • Attracting new supporters to your organization